zorkow/javascript-environments/README.md

 #### tslint with standard unix formatter

     sudo npm -g install tslint
+    npm install tslint-unix-formatter

+Calls to the linter should then be made with:

+    tslint -t unix -s ~/node_modules/tslint-unix-formatter/lib/

 #### Setup and edit a tslint.json file for configuration.